finngaida/PrimeTV/README.md

 ## What's this?
 This makes use of the fact that `tvOS` is actually just `iOS` with some restrictions.
 If you remove those restrictions, you can just use the Apple TV as a web browser.
 With some JavaScript the fun is endless ;).

+## Current Status
+This project currently does **not** work, because there is literally no *User agent string* that would have Amazon play the video.
+Here's what I found so far:

+- Any mobile browser: *Tries to open the app*
+- Safari latest: *Complains that no `Silverlight` is installed*
+- Chrome latest: *"Browser not supported"*
+- Firefox latest: *same as Safari*
+- Opera latest: *same as chrome*
+- Any other string I tried: either *"Browser not supported"* or *"You need to update your browser"*

 ## License
 Apache, I guess.